mainVar/vector-context-local/README.md

 - 🔍 **Hybrid Code Search**: Ask questions like *"find functions that handle user authentication"* and get relevant, context-rich code instantly using advanced hybrid search (BM25 + dense vector).
 - 🧠 **Context-Aware**: Discover large codebase, understand how different parts of your codebase relate, even across millions of lines of code.
+- ⚡ **Deterministic Indexing**: Uses content-based ID generation (UUID v4 compatible) to ensure idempotent indexing.
+Re-indexing the same file content results in an update rather than a duplicate.
+- 🪟 **Cross-Platform Stability**: Fully optimized for Windows, including drive letter case normalization and path escaping for local vector stores.
 - ⚡ **Incremental Indexing**: Efficiently re-index only changed files using Merkle trees.
 - 🧩 **Intelligent Code Chunking**: Analyze code in Abstract Syntax Trees (AST) for chunking.
 - 🗄️ **Scalable**: Integrates with Zilliz Cloud for scalable vector search, no matter how large your codebase is.